dreadflopp/dreads_modlist_patches/README.md

 #### [Wonders of Weather (SE)](http://www.nexusmods.com/skyrimspecialedition/mods/13044)
 In the installer, choose core files and *Less Opaque Splashes*.

-## Character Appearance

-### Character Appearance - Female body
+## Character Appearance - Female body

 *This section replaces the vanilla female body with the CBBE body.
 The CBBE body is chosen because of its versatility.
-Recommended presets makes the body look realistic or vanilla-ish.
-Using a body replacer is the only way to make sure the female body is compatible both with skin texture replacers and with mods that add new armors to the game.*
+Recommended presets makes the body look realistic or vanilla-ish.*

 #### [Caliente’s Beautiful Bodies Enhancer -CBBE-](https://www.nexusmods.com/skyrimspecialedition/mods/198)
 *NSFW warning*